ghashy/acquirust/backends/banksim-api/README.md

 Additionally, there is [acqui](https://github.com/ghashy/acqui), written in Swift for macOS, which serves as an banksim management client.

-> It is not finished, and currently only the `Init` method is supported.
+> It is not finished.
 In the future, there are plans to implement other methods and potentially encapsulate all methods into a single interface with various pluggable backends.

-This library is being developed concurrently with [harmonysphere](https://harmonysphere.ru), and all features will be gradually made available.
+This library is being developed concurrently with [harmonysphere](https://harmonysphere.ru), and features will be gradually made available.

 ### Currently supported: